Chinchillas and guinea pigs have a lot in common.

 While a chinchilla can survive on guinea pig food it is not ideal.
 It simply won’t provide all the nutrients chinchillas need.

+And chinchillas can not go long without food and the nutrients they need.
 Let’s go into more detail on why guinea pig food is not ideal for a chinchilla.
-We’ll also detail exactly what you should feed your chin.
+We’ll also detail exactly what you should feed your chinchilla.

 Why Chinchillas Should Not Eat Guinea Pig Food